graphql/composite-schemas-spec/spec/Section 4 -- Composition.md

 Output field arguments, input fields and directive arguments must only use enum values as their default value that is not annotated with the `@inaccessible` directive.

-In this example the `FOO` value in the `Enum1` enum is not marked with `@inaccessible`, hence it doesn't violate the rule.
+In this example the `FOO` value in the `Enum1` enum is not marked with `@inaccessible`, hence it does not violate the rule.

 ```graphql
 type Query {